Nolan Arenado Player Props: Cardinals vs. Giants

 Nolan Arenado At The Plate

-- He has hit a long ball in two of 23 games played this year, and in 2% of his plate appearances.
+- He has homered in two of 24 games played this season, and in 1.9% of his plate appearances.

-- Arenado has had an RBI in seven games this year (30.4%), including four multi-RBI outings (17.4%).
-He has also driven in three or more of his team's runs in three contests.
+- Arenado has picked up an RBI in seven games this season (29.2%), with more than one RBI in four of them (16.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.